The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: The change-driver model: discoveries as drivers of scientific advances

-This taxonomy cuts natural distinctions, tracking intuitively different kinds of discovery.
-The history of the electron with its manifold theories exemplifies this (cf. Norton, 2000; Bains \& Norton, 2001): the “discovery of the electron” is a polysemous umbrella term that encompasses empirical phenomena (e.g. the results of Millikan’s oil drop-experiment establishing the existence of an elementary unit of charge, or the photoelectric findings of Lenard’s cathode ray experiments), theoretical triumphs (e.g. the natural incorporation of spin via Dirac’s theory of the electron, or the development of Feynman diagrammes) and extraordinary evidential-epistemic accomplishments (e.g. the stunningly accurate prediction of the electron’s gyromagnetic ratio in quantum electrodynamics).
-Each of these results—to name only a few!—was a ground-breaking discovery in its own right, tokens of the types of discovery (1)-(3).
+The three types of discoveries clearly differ with respect to the kinds of problems associated with them.
+The resulting taxonomy cuts natural distinctions.
+The history of the electron exemplifies this (cf. Norton, 2000; Bains \& Norton, 2001; Wilczek, 2004).
+A polysemous umbrella term, the ``discovery of the electron" encompasses empirical-physical discoveries (e.g. the results of Millikan’s oil drop-experiment establishing the existence of an elementary unit of charge, or the photoelectric findings of Lénárd’s cathode ray experiments), theoretical ones (e.g. the natural incorporation of spin via Dirac’s theory of the electron) and evidential-explanatory accomplishments constituting triumphant synthetic discoveries (e.g. the stunningly accurate prediction of the electron’s gyromagnetic ratio in quantum electrodynamics).

-A subtlety concerning theoretical and synthetic discoveries merits attention.
-Eis ipsis, they may involve potentially strong theoretical—that is, strongly theory-laden—assumptions about their objects; to describe the latter, they presuppose theoretical apparatus that can’t be easily severed.
-Einstein’s discovery of a static universe solution to his gravitational field equations (\textbf{§4.1}), or Gödel’s theoretical discovery of general-relativistic time-travel (i.e. spacetimes with closed time-like curves), for instance, are inextricably interwoven with the theoretical framework of General Relativity; likewise, a characterisation of the Higgs mechanism for explaining the origins of mass in particle physics can’t be disentangled from the quantum field theoretical framework.\footnote{In the case of logico-mathematical discoveries—a special case of theoretical ones—such as the discovery of fractal geometries, Lie groups, or complex numbers, the very notion of a discovery requires formulating a mathematical theory (Bartels, 2021, Ch.3.9). }